garrandall/popular-music-data/tracks/dedicated-to-the-one-i-love-the-temprees.md

   ranking_list: Billboard Hot 100
   start_date: '1972-10-14'
 ---
-While I'm away from you (ooh Baby)
+While I'm away from you (oh Baby)
-I know it's hard for you (ooh Baby)
+I know it's hard for you (oh Baby)
 Because it's hard for me
 And the darkest hour, is just before dawn

-Each night before you go to bed (ooh Baby)
+Each night before you go to bed (oh Baby)
-Whisper a little prayer for me. (ooh Baby)
+Whisper a little prayer for me. (oh Baby)
 And let's tell all the stars above
 This is dedicated to the one I love